 Typically, a Theater has multiple Settlements within.
 Some of these are to capture resources, while others may serve strategic purposes.
 Each Character lives in only one Settlement, and may only take Downtimes within the Settlement they live in.
 Picking up and moving to a new Settlement takes 1 Chapter, although a Settlement with an Inn can take visitors more easily.
 Workers needing to live where they work means that distant Settlements, each requiring workers, must have its own amenities for those that live there.

 Settlements that work together can form a Reich, and be effectively different areas within the same Settlement.
-If a Settlement is paying taxes to another, they contribute in the form of any Landmarks that they construct adding their Virtues (and Vices) toward the greater whole, though with some loss based on distance.*
+If a Settlement is paying taxes to another, they contribute in the form of any Landmarks that they construct adding their Virtues (and Vices) toward the greater whole.

 If a Settlement has its own agreed upon leader, it can secede from a Reich, and any of its qualities (and problems) will be considered separately, effectively its own Reich.